Toyota 2000GT Stories

 Date: August 1967

-Authors (Roundtable): Jiro Kono, Osamu Hirao, Kenji Higuchi, Akio Miyamoto, Yasuhei Koguchi, Taizo Tateishi, Kenzaburo Ishikawa, Toshihide Hirata, Riichi Toyota, Motor Fan Editorial Staff (uncredited)
+Authors (Roundtable): Jiro Kono, Osamu Hirao, Kenji Higuchi, Akio Miyamoto, Yasuhei Oguchi, Taizo Tateishi, Kenzaburo Ishikawa, Toshihide Hirata, Riichi Toyoda, Motor Fan Editorial Staff (uncredited)

-Magazine: First, please tell us the purpose of the development of the Toyota 2000GT and its outline.
+Magazine: To begin, could you tell us about the aims behind the development of the Toyota 2000GT, and give us an overview?

 Toyota 2000GT (1970)